 Submit the required paperwork below by the published deadline on the Academic Calendar:

-- Report on the Final Examination for the Sixth-Year Diploma.
+- Report on the Final Examination for the Sixth-Year Certificate.
 Submit once examination has been passed or failed by the end of the term of expected graduation.

 Step 5: Check email to confirm progress of steps to graduation